ats-lang/ATS-CodeBook/RECIPE/ReadFromSTDIN3/README.md

 do so first.

-The code in this example does essentially the same as the code in [ReadFromSTDIN2](./ReadFromSTDIN2) except for using the ALARM signal to prevent the possible scenario of waiting indefinitely for the user's input.
+The code in this example does essentially the same as the code in [ReadFromSTDIN2](./ReadFromSTDIN2) except for using the alarm signal (SIGALRM) to prevent the possible scenario of waiting indefinitely for the user's input.

 The types ```line``` and ```lineto``` are defined as follows: